It is a hereditary form of anemia, a condition in which there are not enough healthy blood cells to carry adequate oxygen throughout the body.

 In sickle cell anemia, abnormal hemoglobin causes red blood cells to become stiff, sticky, and misshapen.

 The gene for sickle cell anemia is transmitted from generation to generation in a pattern of inheritance called autosomal recessive inheritance.
-This means that both the mother and the father must transmit the defective form of the gene for a child to be affected.
+This means that both the mother and the father must send the defective form of the gene for a child to be affected.

 If only one parent passes the sickle cell anemia gene to the child, that child will have the sickle cell trait.
 With a normal hemoglobin gene and a defective gene form, people with the sickle cell trait produce normal hemoglobin and sickle cell hemoglobin.